Bolwoningen: Design

-Each Bolwoning (literally 'bulb house', or 'ball house') is constructed with reinforced concrete and fiberglass.
+Each Bolwoning (literally 'sphere house') is constructed with Glass fiber reinforced concrete.
+The houses were prefabricated in Rotterdam and could be erected in as little as one day and were designed to have low energy consumption and easy maintenance.

 Each house has three main levels, with storage in bottom.
 The first, bottom level is the bedroom, the second, middle is the bathroom, and the third, top floor is the living space.
 The top space features unique round windows that offer panoramic views.
+Each houses's total floor space is 55 square meters (600 sq. ft.), with a diameter of 5.5 meters (18').

 The houses have been continuously occupied since the community was first constructed.